Javadyakuza/Octus-Integration-Guide/EVM-TO-EVER/scripts/autoTransfer/TRANSACTIONS.md

-## sample tx hashes done by these scripts at this folder
+## sample tx hashes done by scripts at this folder

 | operation              | tx hash                                                            | eventContract                                                      |
 | ---------------------- | ------------------------------------------------------------------ | ------------------------------------------------------------------ |